Username or Email Address

 Fundamentally rooted in Ignatian spirituality, Mary J. Novak has served across the United States and abroad as a spiritual and retreat director as well as a hospital chaplain.
 Ms. Novak holds an M.A. in pastoral studies from the Washington Theological Union, a J.D. from Santa Clara University Law School and a B.S. in management from San Diego State University.
 She practiced and taught law for over ten years in California and has done advanced study in spirituality and peacebuilding.
 Ms. Novak is a former member of the spiritual formation staff at Saint Luke Institute.

-Clinical Staff – St. Louis Consultation Center
+Clinical Staff – St. Luke Consultation Center

-Michael Pollard is a licensed clinical social worker on the clinical staff of the St. Louis Consultation Center (SLCC) in St. Louis, Missouri, an affiliate of Saint Luke Institute, where he has worked since its founding in 1992.
+Michael Pollard is a licensed clinical social worker on the clinical staff of the St. Luke Consultation Center (SLCC) in St. Louis, Missouri, an affiliate of Saint Luke Institute, where he has worked since its founding in 1992.
 Before joining the staff there he worked in a residential treatment facility for priests and religious in Sunset Hills, Missouri.
 He holds two master’s degrees from Washington University in education and social work.
 Mr. Pollard’s clinical work includes group and individual therapy and psycho-assessment, and he coordinates weekly psycho-educational workshops for participants in the SLCC intensive treatment program.

 Spiritual Formation Staff – Saint Luke Center